ucsf-wynton/wynton-website-hpc/docs/howto/jupyter.md

 ## Where to to run Jupyter Notebook

 [Jupyter Notebook] should only be run on the {{ site.cluster.name }} development nodes.
-However you cannot connect directly from outside {{ site.cluster.name }} directly to a development node but rather either need to use ssh port forwarding to establish the connection with a local web browser, else use X2Go to redirect the desktop from the development server to your local desktop and launch a remote web browser there.
+However you cannot connect from outside {{ site.cluster.name }} directly to a development node but rather either need to use ssh port forwarding to establish the connection with a local web browser, else use X2Go to redirect the desktop from the development server to your local desktop and launch a remote web browser there.

 This assumes you have Jupyter installed with whichever Python you usually use.